tolerate2103/AquaStore.API/README.txt

 SEEDING DATABASE

 Open Database_Repo file
-Extract database from the zip folder named Database to Database_Repo Destination path
+Extract database from the zip folder named Database to AquaStore Destination path

 EXTRA ( If not installed )